Jean Malo-Renault: Career

 Jean Malo-Renault collected a copious iconographic documentation towards a thesis on the religious architecture of Brittany.
 More broadly he was interested in Breton costume and popular arts.

-He is known as the author of a vast retrospective bibliography of Brittany for which he analysed printed sources and periodicals from the period 1480 to 1960, which is preserved (150 000 handwritten records) in the Bibliothèque de Rennes Méropole and available on microfiche since 1988.
+He is known as the author of a vast retrospective bibliography of Brittany for which he analysed printed sources and periodicals from the period 1480 to 1960, 150 000 handwritten records, which is preserved in the Bibliothèque de Rennes Méropole and available on microfiche since 1987.

+Lecteur de microfilms.
+Bibliothèque de Rennes métropole /Pole patrimoine.

-In addition to the retrospective Bibliography of Brittany, he publishes Les pseudonymes des bretons (16th - 20th centuries) in 1987.
+In addition to the retrospective Bibliography of Brittany, he publishes Les pseudonymes des bretons(16th - 20th centuries) in 1987.